criticalart/calos/README.md

 ```
 git clone https://github.com/art-caliburn/calos
 ```
 Then cd into /calos/ and ./install.sh.
-Wow crazy.
-Don't do it yet though, there are a few things you have to configure below:
+Wow crazy. **Don't do it yet though**, there are a few things you have to configure below:

 ## Required Configuration